ADDICTION TREATMENT IN HOUSTON

 Is There A Pill To Stop Drinking?

-Naltexone attaches to the opiate receptors in the brain and blocks the buzz that comes from drinking alcohol.
-Over time this causes your body to unlearn the addiction and the harmful cycle that came with it.
+Naltrexone attaches to the opiate receptors in the brain and blocks the buzz that comes from drinking alcohol.
+Over time, this causes your body to unlearn the addiction and the harmful cycle that came with it.
 This method has a 78% success rate of curing alcohol addiction entirely.

 Known as The Sinclair Method (or TSM), we recommend this approach be combined with therapy from an expert in the field.
 TSM is something Dr. Kelli Wright at the Wellness Collaborative is a leading expert in, she has her own practice devoted towards it and other harm reduction style therapies.